Fresh Fun Flavor

 How do I know when the granola is done baking?

 Well, your kitchen will smell amazing, that's a good sign!
 The granola should be golden brown.
 Remember, it will continue to crisp up as it cools, so avoid overbaking.
-If unsure, it's better to underbake slightly and let it finish crisping on the counter.
-In my oven 40 minutes at 325 degrees (165 degrees Celsius) is the perfect amount of time.
+If unsure, it's better to underbake slightly and let it finish crisping on the baking sheet.
+During recipe testing, 40 minutes at 325 degrees F (165 degrees Celsius) was the perfect amount of time.

 How can I make my granola extra crunchy?